5 Fascinating Facts About Peter Jackson’s Fab Four Doc, ‘The Beatles: Get Back’

 The Difference Between the Let It Be and Get Back Films

 For Get Back, Jackson mined “over 60 hours of unseen footage (filmed by Michael Lindsay-Hogg in 1969) and more than 150 hours of unheard audio” and discovered a vastly different narrative than the one told in Let It Be.

 “I was relieved to discover the reality is very different to the myth,” Jackson said in a press release about the film.
 “After reviewing all the footage and audio that Michael Lindsay-Hogg shot 18 months before they broke up, it’s simply an amazing historical treasure-trove.

 “Sure, there’s moments of drama — but none of the discord this project has long been associated with.
 Watching John, Paul, George, and Ringo work together, creating now-classic songs from scratch, is not only fascinating — it’s funny, uplifting and surprisingly intimate.”

-As seen in the sneak peek video above, the band members clown around and share laughs often.
+As seen in the sneak peek video released last December, the band members clown around and share laughs often.
 One scene shows the band performing the song “Two of Us” with John and Paul singing comically through tightly clenched teeth.
 Later, the duo pretends to act like spoiled celebrities when a recording technician interrupts a take.

 Deadline noted that “Jackson is the only person in 50 years to have been given access to these private film archives,” while Cinema Blend lauded what they’d seen so far, noting that “early footage that has been shown almost looks as if it was captured on high-definition cameras in the 21st century, opposed to January 1969.”